 - Global membership of the Assemblies of God: estimated 69 million

 - American membership of the Assemblies of God: over 3 million

 The Baptist tradition has been active for centuries, which is in part why it has experienced multiple splits.
-For example, the Southern Baptists and Northern Baptists originally divided over matters related to the Civil War.
+For example, the Southern Baptists and Northern Baptists were originally divided over matters related to the Civil War.